walkingchen/walkingchen/README.md

-# Hi 👋, I'm codingchan
+# Hi 👋, I'm walkingchen

 * 🔭 I'm currently working as a fullstack engineer
 * 🔧 Recently I usually use Flask/FastAPI/MySQL/Vue/JavaScript and other tech stacks